filamentgroup/glyphhanger/README.md

 glyphhanger ./test.html --cssSelector="pre, #header, .popUp".
 If paired with `--onlyVisible`, it will only return elements that are both visible and match the selector
 ```

+### Advanced: use `jsdom` Mode ⚠️

+JSDOM mode can be useful running against static pages that don’t use a lot of JavaScript generated content.
+While JSDOM mode can handle some JavaScript generated content, Puppeteer mode should be the safest method for most use cases.

+JSDOM mode will also be much faster when running against files on a local filesystem rather than URL targets.

+Read more about [the difference between JSDOM and a full headless browser](https://github.com/jsdom/jsdom/wiki/jsdom-vs.-PhantomJS) (like the default mode that glyphhanger uses: Puppeteer/headless Chrome).

 ## Troubleshooting